anee-helsinki/LoveAndGenre/Lists/README.md

-### Lists used for and created while analysing love words in Akkadian.
+### Lists used for and created while analyzing love words in Akkadian

-<b>emotionsWithGenre:</b> All the emotions of interest in the project with the genre as indicated in the Oracc metadata.
+<b>emotionsWithGenre:</b> List of emotion words (separated according to the genre of the document) that were analyzed with PMI and fastText, including the name of the genre and the number of attestations.

 <b>genres_combined_variants.txt:</b> List used to combine Oracc genre definitions into broader categories.